Pemmican: History

 During the Second Boer War (1899–1902), British troops were given an iron ration made of 4 oz of pemmican and 4 ounces of chocolate and sugar.
 The pemmican would keep in perfect condition for decades.
 It was considered much superior to biltong, a form of cured game meats commonly used in Africa.
 This iron ration was prepared in two small tins (soldered together) that were fastened inside the belts of the soldiers.
 It was the last ration used and it was used only as a last resort—when ordered by the commanding officer.
 A man could march on this for 36 hours before he began to drop from hunger.

 While serving as chief of scouts for the British Army in South Africa, American adventurer Frederick Russell Burnham required pemmican to be carried by every scout.

 Pemmican, likely condensed meat bars, was used as a ration for French troops fighting in Morocco in the 1920s.
 Pemmican was also taken as an emergency ration by Amelia Earhart in her 1928 transatlantic flight.

-A 1945 scientific study of pemmican criticized using it exclusively as a survival food because of the low levels of certain vitamins.
+A 1945 scientific study of emegency rations criticized the sole use of pemmican as a survival food, due to its low levels of certain vitamins.

 A study was later done by the U.S. military in January 1969, entitled Arctic Survival Rations, III.
 The Evaluation of Pemmican Under Winter Field Conditions.
 The study found that during a cycle of two starvation periods the subjects could stave off starvation for the first cycle of testing with only 1000 calories worth of pemmican.